ryan-sheridan/youtube_downloader/README.md

 # YouTube Downloader

+> [!WARNING]
+> this was my first ever "working" project, I doubt this works anymore.

 A barebones youtube downloader site built on html, css, js, a pytube fork, and flask.
 This project can be built on top of and freely cloned for any sort of use.
 This won't be updated regularly, only the odd times when I feel like contributing.

 ## Future Planning